bxparks/AceTime/USER_GUIDE.md

 Three implementations of the `ZoneManager` are provided.
 Prior to v1.9, they were organized into a hierarchy with a top-level `ZoneManager` interface with pure virtual functions.
-However, in v1.9, the top-level `ZoneManager` interface was removed and all virtual functions were removed.
+However, in v1.9, the top-level `ZoneManager` interface was removed and all functions became nonvirtual.
 This saves about 1100-1200 bytes of flash on AVR processors.

 ```C++